haleemur/sql-style-guide/README.md

 * Use a suffix `_at`, `_hour`, `_date`, ... for datetime columns at their respective granularities.
 If an entity `created_at` is specified in another table, be sure to name it `entity_created_at`.

-* Regarding summary / reporting tables: these tables will often have 1 row for a period grain (such as day, week, month), and columns will record the value of a quantity at period-start & period-end.
-I've found it most clear when the measurement columns are named with suffix `_at_start` and `_at_end`, e.g. `count_distinct_users_at_start` & `count_distinct_users_at_end`.
-It is _particularly_ important when a summary measurement is the result of `count(distinct <field>)`, because it is no longer guaranteed to be additive afterwards.

 * `users` is a hotly overloaded term.
 What does it even mean?
 Unless there is 1 organizational definition of `user`, avoid `users` in favour of something more descriptive.
 In a typical data-warehouse, `users` will often be a table integrated from various external systems.
 The transformation layer should strive to rename & unify the various `users` tables to logical (dimensional) groups.

 * Column names should be descriptive.
 Avoid shortening column names to save a few characters.
 People will read column names many more times than they will type them up.

+#### Regarding summary / reporting tables:

+* these tables will often have 1 row for a period grain (such as day, week, month), and columns will record the value of a quantity at period-start & period-end.
+I've found it most clear when the measurement columns are named with suffix `_at_start` and `_at_end`, e.g. `count_distinct_users_at_start` & `count_distinct_users_at_end`.
+It is _particularly_ important when a summary measurement is the result of `count(distinct <field>)`, because it is no longer guaranteed to be additive afterwards.

+* some of these tables will be rollup tables (or cube tables).
+But any table generated as a result of `group by ... rollup / grouping sets / cube` should use a suffix to identify as such, so, if a table produces rolled up summary stats, in a following step it can be identified so that the total is not aggregated again leading to inaccuracies.

 ## Indentation & Blank Lines